ProKaiiddo/kaiiddo-dld/README.md

 A Python package for downloading and fetching information from social media platforms.
 Currently supports Dailymotion, with extensible architecture for adding more platforms.

+**Note:** This is an open source project.
+If in the future any social media platform's terms & conditions are violated, please reach out to us via email (hello.kaiiddo@example.com), and we will promptly remove that social media support from the package.

 ## Features

 - **Dailymotion Support**: Fetch detailed video information including metadata, thumbnails, channel info, and statistics.